forestryio/forestry.io/hugo/content/careers/technical-account-manager.md

 aliases: []

 ---
 At Forestry we’re _helping people build a better web_.
-Our **JAMstack Expert’s** mission is to work with our corporate clients to help them achieve success with the JAMstack.
+Our **Technical Account Manager’s** mission is to work with our corporate clients to help them achieve success with the JAMstack.
 If you’re used to working with clients as a freelancer and love the JAMstack, this could be the perfect role for you.

 This is a **remote** role, but preference may be given to candidates located in major North American cities in order to simplify travel.
 <!--more-->